konstellation-io/kai-processes/grpc-trigger/README.md

 # GRPC trigger

 The GRPC webhook trigger is a predefined KAI process that creates a GRPC server instance.
-It will stay listening for client request through port 8080.
+It will stay listening for client requests through port 8080.

 ## How to setup